 At Millfields Primary School, children receive a design and technology curriculum which inspires them and allows them to exercise their creativity through designing and making.
 The children are taught to combine their designing and making skills with knowledge and understanding in order to design and make a product.
 Skills are taught progressively, through each year group, to ensure that all children are able to learn and practice in order to develop as they move through the school.

-All teaching of DT should follow the design, make and evaluate cycle.
-Each stage should be rooted in technical knowledge.
-The design process should be rooted in real life and relevant contexts to give meaning to learning.
+All teaching of DT follows the design, make and evaluate cycle and each stage is rooted in technical knowledge.
+The design process is rooted in real life and relevant contexts to give meaning to learning.
 While making and creating, children should be given choice and a range of tools to choose freely from.
 To evaluate, children should be able to evaluate their own products against a design criteria.
 Each of these steps should be rooted in technical knowledge and vocabulary.

 Design & Technology (D.T.)
 Leader - Miss Lorraine Huckle

 Design & Technology (D.T.)
 Link Governor - Mr Dave Roscoe